Dec 12, 2018 - Jan 1, 2019

 Ending Thoughts

-People connection in the meditative atmosphere of Wat Pa Tam Wua Forest Monastery, even the short episodes, is intense.
+People connection in the meditative atmosphere of Wat Pa Tam Wua Forest Monastery, even the short episodes, are intense.
 I stayed for 20 days meeting wonderful souls of all kinds.
 6 years of travel and I haven't gotten used to the heaviness when someone dear packs up to leave this Shangrila.
 I'm sure to keep in touch with some of them.
 Hopefully, along the way, our paths cross again.

 --- TheLoneRider